-The government approved a new energy strategy in February 2020 to reduce fossil fuel use and greenhouse gas emissions, support renewables, and increase efficiency, although a new government took over the following month and the National Assembly has not yet approved the strategy.
-The framework document envisions meeting EU objectives to reduce greenhouse gases by at least 80 percent by 2050 through improved energy efficiency, public awareness campaigns, developing new sustainable energy technologies and advanced energy systems, and transitioning away from fossil fuels toward low-carbon renewables such as solar, wind, hydro, and nuclear energy.
-However, the strategy failed to include specific recommendations or concrete proposals as to which energy options – coal, nuclear, natural gas, solar, hydro, etc. – should be developed to meet Slovenia’s future energy needs consistent with its Paris Agreement commitments.
+The government approved a national energy and climate plan in February 2020 to reduce fossil fuel use and greenhouse gas emissions, support renewables, and increase efficiency.
+The document envisions meeting EU climate targets through improved energy efficiency, public awareness campaigns, developing new sustainable energy technologies and advanced energy systems, and transitioning away from fossil fuels toward low-carbon renewables such as solar, wind, hydro, and nuclear energy.
+However, the plan failed to include specific recommendations or concrete proposals as to which energy options – coal, nuclear, natural gas, solar, hydro, etc. – should be developed to meet Slovenia’s future energy needs consistent with its Paris Agreement commitments.

 Slovenia is seeking to gradually transition to low-carbon energy sources by focusing on efficient energy consumption, increased use of renewable energy sources, and the development of active electricity-distribution networks.
 This strategy will likely envisage a strong continued reliance on nuclear energy and further development of hydroelectric power.
 Energy experts warn Slovenia’s energy producers must optimize, digitalize, become more efficient, and develop products and services for export to meet its 2030 carbon emission goals, which are anticipated to cost between EUR 600 million and EUR 2.5 billion.

 Increased hydroelectric power generation will likely be an important part of the government’s energy policy.
 Plans include further upgrades of the upper stations on the Sava River and completing a chain of six new plants on the lower Sava.
 The government has invested in a series of hydropower plants since 2004 and recently announced construction of new hydropower plants on the middle Sava River, with expected investments of EUR 1.7 billion.
 There are also plans to upgrade three plants on the Drava River, and feasibility studies are underway for additional small hydroelectric power projects.
-Plans for conventional coal-fired thermal power generation are contingent on maintaining production at existing plant locations and building new facilities, primarily for combined heat and power generation.
-Investments will be required to improve pollution controls to meet environmental standards, increase rapid response and peaking capacity, and renovate control systems at existing plants.
-The government also plans construction of two gas-powered facilities, including a 60 MW unit in Sostanj.
-One new unit in Brestanica went online in 2018.
+Together with the new plants, these renovations will create an additional 470 MW of hydroelectric capacity by 2024.

 While the gas and oil markets have made progress toward privatization, electricity production remains largely in state hands.
-Holding Slovenske Elektrarne (HSE) owns and manages a series of electricity production plants, primarily hydropower.
+Holding Slovenske Elektrarne (HSE) owns and manages a series of electricity production plants, primarily hydropower and Thermal Power Plant Šoštanj.
 GEN Energija manages a nuclear plant as well as several hydropower units.
 GEN Energija has prepared tentative plans for a second nuclear production facility at the Krško nuclear power plant to provide 1,000-1,600 MW by 2030.
-However, any government decision on the timing of such an expansion will depend on energy needs, available financing, and public sentiment regarding nuclear energy.
+In July 2021, following Parliament’s approval of Slovenia’s long-term climate strategy, the Ministry of Infrastructure issued the energy permit for the second reactor at Krško nuclear power plant, sending a strong signal on the future role of nuclear energy in Slovenia’s energy mix.
+The energy permit allows GEN Energija to move forward with the planning process for the second reactor, including finalizing the location, conducting the environmental impact assessment, obtaining the building permit, and determining financing options, and selecting the vendor.
 Despite Krško’s recent lifecycle extension through 2043, forecasts show Slovenia will be unable to meet domestic energy production needs by 2025.
-Westinghouse supplies Krško’s fuel rods, Urenco supplies its fuel, and in 2017 the U.S. firm Holtec won the contract to develop a dry cask nuclear waste storage facility.
+Westinghouse supplies Krško’s fuel rods, Urenco supplies its fuel, and, in 2017, the U.S. firm Holtec won the contract to develop a dry cask nuclear waste storage facility.

 Slovenia increasingly imports power to meet growing domestic consumption and could face shortfalls in the near future, particularly in view of its limited financial resources and the long regulatory approval process required for new hydroelectric or nuclear capacity.
 Slovenia has an effective electricity grid and is pursuing opportunities to partner with neighboring countries to build and strengthen natural gas interconnections, as well as opportunities to increase access to and markets in Serbia, Romania, Bulgaria, Greece, Turkey, and the Western Balkans.
 Slovenia’s energy companies are active in developing innovative electricity transmission and distribution solutions, while the country’s energy infrastructure is among the strongest in the region.
 Slovenia’s electricity prices are among the lowest in Europe, providing the country’s companies with important advantages over foreign competitors.